 It is my understanding that USACE will not be doing ANY studies on the fish in Raystown Lake.
 I have heard that USACE is relying on a private volunteer organization, the Pennsylvania Striped Bass Association, to perform these studies.
 However, I am not aware of any specific studies that are planned or financed for the fisheries at Raystown.
 Paradoxically, the Huntingdon County Commissions indicated in The Huntingdon Daily News that USACE will be doing studies on the fisheries It seems to me that there are several groups that are talking about studies on the fish, but I am not aware of any specific plans.
 We do have a great resource at Juniata College that has the expertise to evaluate Fisheries.
 Association from the Vidin cattle before a great resource at Juniata College that has the expertise to evaluate Fisheries.
 Association from the Vidin cattle before a great resource at Juniata College that has the expertise to evaluate fisheries.
 Association from the Vidin cattle before a great resource at Juniata College that has the expertise to evaluate fisheries.
 Association from the Vidin cattle before a great resource at Juniata College that has the expertise to evaluate fisheries.
 Association from the Vidin cattle before a great resource at Juniata College that has the expertise to evaluate fisheries.
 Association from the Vidin cattle before a great resource at Juniata College that has the expertise to evaluate fisheries.
-Association from the Vidin cattle before a great resource at Juniata College that has the expertise to evaluate fisheries.
-Association, to perform these studies.
-However, I am not aware of any specific studies that a second that the Vidin cattle of the Vidin catt
+Association from the Vidin cattle before a great resource at Juniata College that has the expertise of the Vidin cattle of